 - – SDC input of domain information

 - – Understands FPGA clock generator blocks to propagate clocks

 - – Advanced clock analysis diagram

 User Grey Cell (UGC) for IP-based Designs

 In a typical flow, designers have to black box their generated or non-synthesizable IPs.
-The resulting CDC analysis is incomplete and does not report many CDC issues that lead to metastability in the field.
-With Blue Pearl’s User Grey Cell™ (UGC) methodology, CDC issues across boundary interfaces can be identified.
+The resulting CDC and RDC analysis is incomplete and does not report many CDC and RDC issues that lead to metastability in the field.
+With Blue Pearl’s User Grey Cell™ (UGC) methodology, CDC and RDC issues across boundary interfaces can be identified.
 Blue Pearl contains vendor UGC models and UGCs are easy to create from your databook.